 Photo: Adéral Piot | Dancer: Emma Simon

 There are two steps to register in the School’s program.
-First, all applicants must submit an audition registration application no later than January 28th, 2019.
-The preliminary audition will be held on February 8-9-10 (invitation for one day) in Montreal and the final audition on March 9-10 (invitation for two days).
+First, all applicants must submit an audition registration application no later than January 24th, 2020.
+The preliminary audition will be held on February 7-8-9 (invitation for one day) in Montreal and the final audition on March 6-7-8 (invitation for three days).

 After passing the final audition, the second step is to register either in the Contemporary Dance Performance 561.BB Diploma of Collegial Studies (DEC) program, or, for foreign students only, the Modern Dance NRC.05 Attestation of Collegial Studies (AEC) program.
 Applicants will be informed of the final audition results in April.